pszuster/fuse7td-gitbookv2/lab-1-files/untitled.md

 | --- | --- |
 | File name expression | ${date:now:yyyyMMdd}.xml |
 | FTP directory | outgoing |

+{% hint style='tip' %}
+The expression between "${}" is a _simple language_ expression provided by Apache Camel.
+In this case you are using a "date" function, a "now" parameter and a date format "yyyMMdd" to calculate file name in runtime.
+{% endhint %}

 * Click on the **`Next`** button.